Hendrik Stephanus van Zyl: Career

 Van Zyl obtained his LLB degree 1902, after which he returned to South Africa where he passed the final law examination at the University of the Cape of Good Hope.
-He was admitted to the Cape bar in February 1903.
-He then went into politics and in 1905 was elected member of the House of Assembly for Paarl and in the 1908 became the member for Namaqualand.
+He was admitted to the Cape Bar in February 1903.
+He then went into politics and in 1905 was elected as a member of the House of Assembly for Paarl; in 1908 he became the member for Namaqualand.

-After South Africa became a union in 1910, Van Zyl began spending more time on his advocacy practice and in 1919 he took silk.
+After South Africa became a Union in 1910, Van Zyl began spending more time on his advocacy practice and in 1919 he took silk.
 The following year he was appointed a puisne judge at the Cape Provincial Division.
-After fifteen years on the Cape bench, he was appointed the Judge President in 1935 and held the post for eleven years until he reached the compulsory retirement age of seventy in 1946.
+After fifteen years on the Cape Bench, he was appointed the Judge President in 1935 and held the post for eleven years until he reached the compulsory retirement age of seventy in 1946.

 Personal life

 Van Zyl was involved in various other cultural and community organisations and was the chairman of the Historical Monuments Commission from 1942 to 1954, the South African Public Library and from 1933 to 1950 he served as vice-chancellor of the University of Stellenbosch.

 Van Zyl married Dorothy Constantia Sauer on 7 September 1907 and four children were born of the marriage.
-Their eldest son Jacobus Wilhelmus (Helm) van Zyl, also became a judge of the Cape Provincial Division and later the Judge President.
+Their eldest son, Jacobus Wilhelmus (Helm) van Zyl, also became a judge of the Cape Provincial Division and later the Judge President.